I. Library Bill of Rights

 Materials may be reserved in person, by phone, or online.
 Materials will be held for period of at least three days.

-All materials are loaned for a period of two weeks unless otherwise designated.
+All materials are loaned for a period of three (3)weeks unless otherwise designated.
 Material may be renewed if there are no reserves on the item.

 IV.
 Lost Material